-What’s general the best arc for telling your story / PM background in a PM interview?
+What’s generally the best arc for telling your story / PM background in a PM interview?

 You should prepare a 2-3 minute speech and memorize it so you can deliver it with the same ease you sing “Happy Birthday”.
 This speech should contain a summary of your accomplishments, highlights of your career/studies, and something memorable.
 Something memorable can be a hobby, an idol you have met, a problem you encountered which made you work in tech, etc.

 The most interesting framework I’ve encountered to measure (and shoot for) stickiness is the “Aha moment” – this is basically the set of actions that separate your users into those who are hooked and those who are not.
 There’s a great article on what it is and how to find it within your product at http://apptimize.com/blog/2016/02/this-is-how-you-find-your-apps-aha-moment/

 When creating a feature for a product, how to prioritize the use cases for including in the MVP?

 The first thing you want to do is to have a comprehensive list of ALL the features you can think of.
 This list should be fairly granular.
 For instance “Sign up flow asking for name, email, password but no profile pic” as opposed to “Sign up”.
 You then prioritize the list by estimating the impact and the effort each line will have.
 Pick the highest impact items that are medium to low effort.
 Once you have that subset, ask yourself: “is this absolutely, strictly necessary for the core use case?”
 If the answer is No, then it’s not MVP.
 For instance, if you are working on a news app, you may think adding comments to each article is part of the MVP.
 It’s probably not.
 People can still read articles without the ability to write comments.

 What’s the best interview question to ask candidates (from your side of the desk)?